NeuroNexa/test/rl_sar/README.md

 joint(s).
 Use `--joint=<index>` to command a single actuator, tune PD gains via `--kp/--kd` and `--wheel-kp/--wheel-kd`, or switch to pure torque mode with `--mode=torque` combined with `--torque-amplitude`/`--torque-bias`.
 Passing `--pose=default` falls back to the previously documented nominal stance.
+Each excitation step now confirms that both Titati motor boards respond in sequence—the sweep enumerates 12 leg joints followed by the 4 wheel motors—so you can validate end-to-end CAN coverage before loading any RL policy.

 **RL control entry-point**